team-telnyx/demo-two-factor-auth-python/README.md

 ## Configuration

 Create a `config.cfg` file in your project directory.
 Flask will load this at startup.
-First, head into the Telnyx portal, provision an SMS number and messaging profile `<link>`, and create an API key `<link>`.
+First, use [this](https://developers.telnyx.com/docs/v2/messaging/quickstarts/portal-setup) guide to provision an SMS number and messaging profile, and create an API key.
 Then add those to the config file.

     API_KEY='YOUR_API_KEY'
     FROM_NUMBER='YOUR_TELNYX_NUMBER'